denten-books/plain-text/0-intro.md

 for transformation: from one medium, solid state storage, to another, the liquid crystal display.
 These rules contain the essence of control, before ideology, at the level of infrastructure.
-Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupies the space between storage and presentation: what the text is and what it appears to be.
+Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupy the space between storage and presentation: what the text is and what it appears to be.
 I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for